 Doctors once thought a banana-based diet cured celiac disease (no joke), according to this article in NPR, however, we know there is no cure for celiac disease, and the only way to manage celiac disease is by eating a 100 percent gluten-free diet.

-Today, we know bananas do not cure celiac disease; rather, the “cure” was that this so-called banana diet forbade starches (and gluten is found in starches such as wheat, rye and barley).
+We now know that this so-called “banana diet” forbade patients, all children, from eating grains (and gluten is found in grains such as wheat, rye and barley).

-In fact, once doctors told them they were cured, the children resumed their normal eating habits.
-Many of these banana-diet children continue to suffer from lifelong, chronic issues, never realizing that celiac disease is a lifelong affliction with no cure and no treatment options except for lifelong adherence to a gluten-free diet.
+Once the children resumed their normal eating habits, they continued to suffer from lifelong, chronic issues, never realizing that celiac disease is a lifelong affliction with no cure and no treatment options except for lifelong adherence to a gluten-free diet.

 Why No Cure for Celiac Disease?

-The Celiac Disease Foundation (in this article) says it believes the reason there is no cure is complicated.
+The Celiac Disease Foundation says in this article that the reason there is no cure for celiac disease is complex.

-The Foundation goes on to say that the reason there is no cure for celiac disease is because the disease lacks funding.
-Drug development is extremely costly.
+The Foundation goes on to say that the reason there is no cure for celiac disease may also be because celiac disease lacks funding.

 “Because the primary treatment for celiac disease is a strict gluten-free diet, the private sector has not been able to project the return on investment (ROI) needed to convince their shareholders to pour the hundreds of millions of dollars needed into celiac disease research to produce a treatment or a cure,” according to a report called iCureCeliac, published by the Celiac Disease Foundation.